L0gi/nicerFutureSite/README.md

 # nicerFutureSite

-Some scripts to make the new futuresite of pucatrade a bit more pleasing to the eye + some convenience features
+Some scripts to make the new futuresite of pucatrade a bit more pleasing to the eye + some convenience features.

+The script is subject to changes, so make sure to check in now and then :).

 ###features
 - auto reload: you can set the packge view to auto reload in an interval of X minutes.
 If the number of available packages has changed from the previous load, the site plays an alert sound.